bahmoudd/arch-install-guide/README.md

 Packages | Description
 --------- | ----------
-firefox | Mozilla Firefox Web Browser. openssh | Secure Shell access server. qbittorrent | Qt-based BitTorrent Client. audacious | Qt-based music player. wget\* | Wget is a free utility for non-interactive download of files from the Web.
+firefox | Mozilla Firefox Web Browser. openssh | Secure Shell access server, allows you to access remote computers or servers. qbittorrent | Qt-based BitTorrent Client. audacious | Qt-based music player. wget\* | Wget is a free utility for non-interactive download of files from the Web.